Walabot-Projects/Walabot-RobotGestures/README.md

 ### What does the Walabot Do?

-The app uses the Walabot sensor to detect a hand inside it's arena.
+* The app uses the Walabot sensor to detect a hand inside it's arena.
-The Z axis is used to control the driving speed.
+* The Z axis is used to control the driving speed when the hand is positioned at the middle of the arena.
-The Y axis is used to control the rotation speed.
+* The Y axis is used to control the rotation speed when the hand is positioned at one of the arena sides.

-### How to use
+## How to use

 1. Install the [Walabot SDK](http://walabot.com/getting-started) and the [WalabotAPI Python library](http://api.walabot.com/_pythonapi.html) using pip.
 2. Install the [Paramiko library.](https://github.com/paramiko/paramiko/)